fpv-iplab/rulstm/README.md

 We also provide pre-extracted features.
 The features are stored in LMDB datasets.
 To download them, run the following command:

 `./scripts/download_data.sh`

+Alternatively, you can download features extracted from each frame by using the script:

+`./scripts/download_data_full.sh`

+Please note that this download is significantly heavier and that it is not required to run the training with default parameters.

 This should populate three directories `data/rgb`, `data/flow`, `data/obj` with the LMDB datasets.